monamokart/soccercpd/README.md

 </div>

 ## SoccerCPD copy
-This is a copy (with modifications) of the original repo : https://github.com/pientist/soccercpd What is written in the README below has been written by the authors:
+This is a copy (with modifications) of the original repo : https://github.com/pientist/soccercpd.
+We also added the files `players_MCPD.py` and `form_vs_role.py` which are entirely codded by us.
+What is written in the README below has been written by the authors:

 ## Original Paper